oohg/doc/english/TPrint.md

-    lBold     = .T. to set the font's bold attribute, defaults to .F. aColor    = color to print the data with. cAlign    = data position into the printing zone (nCol to nCol + nWidth), use "L" (default), "C" or "R" for left, center or right. nWidth    = size of the printing zone, defaults to 15.
+    lBold     = .T. to set the font's bold attribute, defaults to .F. aColor    = color to print the data with. cAlign    = data position into the printing zone (nCol to nCol + nWidth), use "L" (default), "C" or "R" for left, center or right. nLen      = size of the printing zone, defaults to 15. lItalic   = .T. to set the font's italic attribute, defaults to .F. nAngle    = font's angle, defaults to 0 lUnder    = .T. to set the font's underline attribute, defaults to .F. lStrike   = .T. to set the font's strikeout attribute, defaults to .F. nWidth    = average width, in logical units, of characters in the requested font.

 ::PrintImage( nRowFrom, nColFrom, nRowTo, nColTo, cName )